encoder43/Meal_suggestion_application/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

-An intelligent, full-stack application that generates personalized daily meal plans using an AI agent.
-Users provide their detailed health profile, dietary needs, and lifestyle preferences through a web interface, and the backend AI agent creates and returns a customized, beautifully styled meal plan.
+An intelligent, full-stack application that generates personalized daily meal plans using an AI agent by taking the necessary information from user.
 =======